Code Tools: jmh

 Basic usage: Released bundlesOpenJDK Community regularly publishes JMH artifacts and archetypes in Maven Central repository.
 This allows users to automatically set up JMH for their new projects.
 This command will generate the new JMH-driven project in test folder:

-If you want to benchmark an alternative JVM language, use another archetypeArtifactId from the list of existing ones.
+If you want to benchmark an alternative JVM language, use another archetypeArtifactId from the list of existing ones, it usually amounts to replacing java to another language in the command above.
 Using alternative archetypes may require additional changes in the build configuration, see the$ mvn archetype:generate \ -DinteractiveMode=false \ -DarchetypeGroupId=org.openjdk.jmh \ -DarchetypeArtifactId=jmh-java-benchmark-archetype \ -DgroupId=org.sample \ -DartifactId=test \ -Dversion=1.0

 pom.xmlin the generated project.
 After the project is generated, you can build it: